 Poignant and moving in tone and execution, this is certainly a movie for the girls among us who need a boost – with a bit of grit and determination, we canget stuff done!

 Felicity Jones plays our lead with grace and poise, executing the portrayal of this feminist role model with both class and a vehement fire in her eyes.
 From gazing lovingly at her husband (Armie Hammer) to arguing with professors, shaking in court, to basking victorious in the sun, Jones gives us that quiet fire fueling change big and small.
 We are presented with a Bader Ginsburg that doesn’t often raise her voice, who changes the world through relentless hard work and a mild mannered and sometimes irritatingly calm sensibility.

-When turned away from many law firms in the city because of her gender, Bader Ginsburg teaches ‘sex discrimination and the law’ – when a case too good to pass up presents itself, she takes it.
+When turned away from, what feels like, all the law firms in the city because of her gender, Bader Ginsburg teaches ‘sex discrimination and the law’, qnd when a case too good to pass up finally presents itself, she takes it.

 She does what she has to, for herself, for her daughter and for women like her who just want to get on with it.